FAQs

 Elections

-I am a New Zealand Māori, do I need to enrol on the Māori roll?
+I am a New Zealand Māori.
+Do I need to enrol on the Māori roll?

 Not necessarily.
 If you are enrolling for the first time you can decide whether you want to go on the Māori Electoral Roll or the General Electoral Roll by signing the appropriate panel on the Parliamentary Elector Enrolment form.
-However, if you have already made that choice you will have to wait until the next Māori Option period to change, which occurs following the next census, likely in 2023.
-The last Māori Option period was in 2018.
+Otherwise, you can check and update your enrolment details here.

 Elections